saltyfireball/software-engineer-2-assessment/README.md

 This is a take-home assessment for a software engineer (L2) candidate.
 It is intended as an opportunity to demonstrate a candidate's programming and design skills.

 ### The Development Environment
 Provided for you are devcontainer configuration files.
 It is recommended that you use the devcontainer for maximum compatibility.
-To get started with devcontainers in VSCode, check out [Microsoft's guide](https://code.visualstudio.com/docs/devcontainers/containers)
+To get started with devcontainers in VSCode, check out [Microsoft's guide](https://code.visualstudio.com/docs/devcontainers/containers).

+That said, it is not a requirement to use a devcontainer.
+One of the reasons that this is a take home assessment is to allow you to use your own tools.

 # Software Requirements